Welcome to Santa Barbara Home Designer

 Something you can consider for your high end custom Spanish home is a quality mailbox.

-A stucco column style with copper or brass box is a quality route to take and this will coordinate nicely with the architecture of your home..
+A stucco column style with copper or brass box is a quality way to accomplish a mailbox that will coordinate nicely with the architecture of your home.

 Here the stucco Artisan applies the final coat of plaster on the column.
 The red tape protects the other design elements from the plastering process.

-On pages 48-49 of my book Creating Spanish Style Homes, I show a time-lapse photo sequencing of the various steps we took to design and build it.
+On pages 48-49 of my book Creating Spanish Style Homes, I show a time-lapse photo sequence of the various steps we took to design and build it.

 A close up image of the Spanish tile design we chose to incorporate into this mailbox.